Vietnam, Philippines sign deals on security in disputed South China Sea

 Before meeting Vietnamese political leaders, Marcos met Pham Nhat Vuong, the head of Vingroup, Vietnam’s largest conglomerate, on Monday.

-The company announced on Tuesday that its electric car unit, VinFast, will open a business network in the Philippines.
+The company announced the next day that its electric car unit, VinFast, would open a business network in the Philippines.

 According to Vingroup’s statement, Marcos said the Philippines could help in the production of batteries for electric vehicles, thanks to its reserves of cobalt, copper and nickel.